 As we traveled to the forest, I thought of the miasma of death that was found in the valley of Mount Yonaha.
 I felt that the military compound there held the answers to solving the intricate origin of the baboons.
 My theory was that Dr. Shimabuku had sought to create an army of callous and merciless assassins, but hitherto, this theory was based on speculation and immaterial evidence that could be refuted.
 There had to be an innate aspect of the baboon's immoderate behavior that was connective to their inborn nature.
 My dilemma was the incompatible coincidence of that feasibility.
 Their sentient awareness and perception were exceptional and acute.

 We had evacuated the village.
 Instead of returning to Mount Yonaha, one of the villagers had informed the police that the baboons were close to the Kongoseki Mountains.
 There below those broad mountains was the subtropical evergreen forest.
 When we reached the forest, there was no patent sign of the traditional Okinawan woodpecker or rail present.
 Therefore, I had assumed this peculiarity to be an ominous and alarming foreboding.
 I had heeded the suspicious surroundings and went ahead with attentiveness, as the others did as well.
 No sign of the baboons, only the sounds of the active insects that were within the habitat.
-We paused and remained still, as we listened to the loud abrupt call of the mutant baboons.
+We had paused and remained still, as we listened to the loud abrupt call of the mutant baboons.
 We knew it was them, but where were they in this endless labyrinth of the forest?
 No one had the absolute certainty to suppose the whereabouts of the baboons.

-But then, from the vicinal trees of the forest came forth, an incontinent force of a lethiferous group to attack us.
+Then, from the vicinal trees of the forest came forth, an incontinent force of a lethiferous group to attack us.
 Quickly, the police officers shot at the approaching baboons, and killed several, but there were too many.
 The baboons overpowered the men, and this intense escape by us commenced.
 They were effrenate and irrepressible in their violence, as we desperately ran and ran to the village.
 Once we arrived at the village, we attempted to get in our automobiles and depart the village at once.
 However, the killer baboons followed and tried to thwart our exit from the village.
 They were like an impassable barrier to pass.
 Somehow, most of us were able to flee and reach Naha.
 The baboons did not remain behind and followed us to Naha.
 Immediately, in Naha, the prefect had ordered the evacuation of the city.
 The local denizens were obfuscated as they heard, through the loud speakers the evacuation of the city.

 Within a matter of minutes, the horde of mutant baboons descended from the region of Mount Yonaha and reached the city of Naha.
 Suddenly, they were everywhere it seemed.
 In the public market, City Hall, the restaurants, and even in the Shureimon temple, among other places.
 There was an immutable fear that disrupted the placidity of the city of Naha.
 Instantly, the baboons attacked and killed many people.
 In every corner they fought, with the police officers, and as with the men in the Yanbaru Forest, they were simply overpowered.
 Soldiers then arrived from the military bases, American and Japanese, but it was too late.
 The city was in complete destruction and ruin.
 There were abundant dead bodies of Okinawans and foreigners strewn in the streets of the city of Naha.
 Those who survived the onslaught of the baboons were lucky.
 This was due to the fortuitous occurrence of our numbers and the baboon's celerity.

 I began to surmise that their attacks were not selective at all, and one interesting detail, they came and went like the gust of a strong wind.
-They did not remain, but left the city afterwards retreating to their mountain forest.
+They did not remain, but left the city afterward retreating to their mountain forest.
 There was one thing that was certain, they were an unstoppable force of a killing machine that had frightened the people of Okinawa.
 It did not take time, before the news had reached the other islands of Okinawa and mainland Japan.
 The islands of Honshu, Hokkaido, Kyushu and Shikoku were threatened, as panic emerged consequently.
 Even the cities of Kagoshima, Okayama, Ishikawa, and Tokyo were on high alert.
 It had not been since the bombings of World War 11 that mainland Japan did not feel terrorized.

 The United States Army was resolute in destroying the mutant baboons.
 Dr. Yabu and I spoke to the commander in charge, as we related every important detail of the baboons that we knew.
-I had stressed the need to not only eradicate the baboons at the Yanburu Forest, but also, to destroy the military compound at Mount Yonaha.
+I had stressed the need to not only eradicate the baboons at the Yanburu Forest, but to destroy the military compound at Mount Yonaha also.
 There was a military installation near the vicinity, approximately 1 mile in distance.
 The marines were stationed there, and were called on to put an end to the baboon threat.
 Thus, we headed toward the Yanburu Forest fully prepared in arms and in manpower, to combat the mutant baboons.
 Before we headed to the area, we had learned of Dr. Shimabuku's capture in Fukushima, Japan.
 He had provided us with sufficient information in how to defeat and kill the mutant baboons.

 At the village of Kunigami, we prepared our plan and then proceeded to head to the Yanburu Forest.
 The mourning sun was still bright in its intensity, and it blinded our vision for the moment.
 But, we knew that the baboons were lurking about in the forest watching our steps taken.
 Our anxiety level heightened, and our heart pounded and pounded, as the suspense grew and intensified.
 Then, from the trees of the sprawling branches emerged the latent and murderous baboon mutants to attack us.
-Like a speedy bolt of lightning they struck, as they pierced the flesh of the men instantly, with their long, jagged nails and powerful jaws.
+Like a speedy bolt of lightning they struck, as they had pierced the flesh of the men instantly, with their long, jagged nails and powerful jaws.
 Many of the baboons were killed, and many of the soldiers were too.
-However, it was not in the end, the bullets of the soldiers that stopped the menace of the mutant baboons, but instead, the very same virus that was injected in them from their inception, rabies!
+However, it was not in the end, the bullets of the soldiers that had stopped the menace of the mutant baboons, instead, the very same virus that was injected in them from their inception, rabies!

 After the encounter with the mutant baboons in the Yanbaru Forest, the mutant baboons began to die of the prolonged effects of the contagion of rabies.
 Dr. Shimabuku had designed the creation of the mutant baboons for only a specific period of time.
 His madness and vengeance on the Americans and Okinawans had caused him to resume the experiment of 1944.
-He was found mad and institutionalized, within an insane asylum in Tokyo afterwards.
+He was found mad and institutionalized, within an insane asylum in Tokyo afterward.
 The military compound near Mount Yonaha was demolished and never to be restored again.
 Any visible trace of the mutant baboons was completely eliminated from the history of Okinawa.

 The United States Government did not want the informative documents retrieved at the military compound to be discovered or disclosed to the Okinawan people.
 It was top secret, and I was forced to comply with that order of not revealing any information on the mutant baboon experiment.
 The Prefecture of Police in Okinawa along with the United States Civil Administration attributed the phenomenon with the mutant baboons, as nothing more than primates infected with rabies brought to Okinawa by the Japanese, during the war.
 Of course, Dr. Yabu and I knew the whole truth!